 Be prepared to fight the perception that pawn shops are dirty, negative places.
 This widespread negative view of pawnshops means that it’s even more important to run a clean, well-kept business.
 Good lighting, attractive displays, and a space that you take pride in are important in building your business’ reputation and bringing in new customers who might otherwise avoid a pawn shop.

-As the market for used items expands, many pawn shops are turning towards setting up their own website to sell items.
-This often helps to sell inventory faster at a better price as shops are able to reach more potential customers.
+As the market for used merchandise expands, many pawn shops are turning towards setting up their own website to sell items.
+This often helps to sell inventory faster at a better price as shops can reach more potential customers.

 The pawn shop industry is highly regulated, so be prepared to meet all federal, state, and local regulations.
-According to the National Pawnbrokers Association, at the federal level alone, pawnbrokers need to comply with 13 regulations.
-Before you open your shop, take the time to familiarize yourself with all of these regulations so that you don’t accidentally violate them and find yourself having to pay fines or close your shop.
+According to the National Pawnbrokers Association, pawnbrokers need to comply with 13 regulations at the federal level alone.
+Before you open your shop, take the time to familiarize yourself with all of these regulations to not accidentally violate them and find yourself having to pay fines or close your shop.
 Consult with your state’s Pawnbroker’s Association for help in identifying and understanding these regulations.